-Muan Sarn Sacred Powders and other Ingredients
+Muan Sarn Sacred Powders, and other Admixtures of Magical Ingredients

 Muan Sarn Sacred Admixtures come in many forms and from many different origins, and number into the thousands, coming from hundreds of different magical traditions, and cultural Animist belief systems.
 The list of Muan Sarn ingredients used to make Magic Amulets and Talismanic Charms, is almost endless, ranging from Sacred Yantra Powders, Herbs, Necromantic Powders, Prai Oils and Prai Deva Inhabited Plant Kingdom Denizens, Natural and Magical Substances, Sacred Chanuan Metals, and other Extracts used for making Thai Magical Amulets.

 Muan Sarn used in Thai Amulets and Magic Talismans, Potions and Spells can be categorised in the following way;

 - Muan Sarn Pong Wan Ya – Herbs, Pollens and Magical/Medicinal Plant Powders